othmanalikhan-datascience/project_captcha/README.md

 supervised learning (we need to teach it what the correct answer is first!).

 The amount of data we have exactly is 10k x 4 letters = 40k letters.
-The captchas seem rather simple so perhaps we need not much data to train our network.
-How much is enough?
-When I get tired of labelling.
+The captchas seem rather simple so perhaps we don't need all that data to train our network.
+But how would I know how much is enough?
+The answer is when I get tired of labelling.
 Actually, I'm not even the one labelling, I have empowered a member of my household to do this dutiful task.
+So when they get tired its over.

-Now we have 500 labelled captchas to start with.
-If we need more, we can come back to labelling them (well... get someone else to do the dirty work...).
+And... we have 500 labelled captchas to start with.
+If we need more, we can come back to labelling them.

 ## Part 4: Recycling Old Code
 To implement our four step plan from [part 1](#part-1-analysing-the-problem),